spollard/josh-works.github.io/_posts/2017-05-16-cleaner-controllers.md

 I'll take it.
 Back to `routes.rb`

-I immediately was able to get down to replying on Rails "convention over configuration", which basically means Rails is going to look in specific places for specific things.
+I immediately was able to get down to relying on Rails' "convention over configuration", which basically means Rails is going to look in specific places for specific things.
 Like in the `/controllers/api/v1/merchants/` directory for most of my merchants controllers.

 I was able to get down to THIS with all my tests still passing:
 ```ruby